square/reader-sdk-flutter-plugin/doc/get-started.md

 1. Change to the iOS folder (`ios`) at the root of your Flutter project.
 1. Modify your `Podfile` and uncomment the platform configuration line (`platform :ios, '<version>'`) if it is commented out.
    **NOTE**: you must target iOS `11.1` or higher (i.e.: `platform :ios, '11.1'`).
-1. Download and configure the latest version of `SquareReaderSDK.framework` in your project root by replacing `YOUR_SQUARE_READER_APP_ID` and `YOUR_SQUARE_READER_REPOSITORY_PASSWORD` with your Reader SDK credentials.
+1. Download and configure the latest version of `SquareReaderSDK.xcframework` in your project root by replacing `YOUR_SQUARE_READER_APP_ID` and `YOUR_SQUARE_READER_REPOSITORY_PASSWORD` with your Reader SDK credentials.